 A beach in Sweden

 If you’ve never been to Sweden, you might be surprised to find solid rock rather than sand beneath your feet.
 Go in the summer and you’ll be able to enjoy nearly 24 hours of daylight.
-These 11 photos will help you appreciate the beauty of life.

 The Giant’s Causeway in Northern Ireland lies on the edge of the Antrim Plateau between Causeway Head and Benbane Head (northeast of Londonderry).
 Here you’ll find some 40,000 of these naturally-formed basalt pillars, some as tall as 82 feet high, each jutting out of the cliff faces, forming what looks like a staircase into the sea.